gregoryterry/Deploy-Active-Directory-In-The-Cloud-wirh-Azure/README.md

   <img src="" height="70%" width="70%" alt="Disk Sanitization Steps"/>

 <p>ICMP is now enabled on DC01
-Go back to the client computer  and try to ping the private address 10.0.0.4 for DC01
+Go back to the client computer, try to ping the private address 10.0.0.4 for DC01
-	Ping 10.0.0.4
+	<b>Ping 10.0.0.4</b>
 It works because I changed the inbound rule on the DC-1 firewall to accept ICMP traffic
 <p>
   <img src="" height="70%" width="70%" alt="Disk Sanitization Steps"/>